 In shadow work we have to have the willingness to be honest with ourselves and open to our real experience–not our experience as we think it ‘should be’ conform to certain expectations.
 This process is about becoming who you really are, the whole, unique, magnificent you.
 Flaws and failures are relative, you are.
 Full stop.

 Some shadows are real demons and may have gained a lot of strength during the many years they have been suppressed, sometimes over different generations.
 They can overwhelm us easily and keep us under the hypnosis of fear.
 Or they play out unconsciously, in self-sabotaging behavior, undermining our good intentions and causing mental or physical havoc.

 However, it is possible, with a special technique of observation and after some practice, to work through them too.
 How transforming and uplifting this work can be you will experience as soon as you feel the power of such a demon subside and you are able to take back the power you have given it, which is pure life energy.

-The result of shadow work is usually a sense of great relieve, empowerment and inner peace, as denying and avoiding unwanted thoughts and feelings cost a lot of effort and energy.
+The result of shadow work is usually a sense of great relief, empowerment and inner peace, as denying and avoiding unwanted thoughts and feelings cost a lot of energy.

-Our relationships, as much as the one with ourselves as with others, will change when we gain more self-knowledge, when we are more aware of our projections and when we communicate with more clarity.
+Our relationships, as much as the one with ourselves as those with others, will change when we gain more self-knowledge, when we are more aware of our projections and when we communicate with more honesty and clarity.